 Searching for accommodation for your travels can really put in perspective how expensive a country is.

-If you are travelling alone, consider hostels.
-If you are travelling as a couple, consider apartments as a cheaper alternative to hotels.
+If you are traveling as a couple, consider apartments as a cheaper alternative to hotels.

 Naturally, the type of holiday that you are taking dictates the saving process.

 If you are looking to laze for a week in the sun why not try for a last-minute deal?

 Avoid school holidays too, sorry teachers!

 Off-season options can be a steal and keep an eye out for the increasingly popular Black Friday deals in November.